Submissions

 Peer Review Process

-Articles for the Research section of the journal undergo double-blind peer-review.
+Articles for the Research section, including empirical research, conceptual and theoretical review, and, methodological articles, of the journal undergo double-blind peer-review.
 Reviewers will be invited to referee manuscripts, providing feedback for authors and recommendations that assist the editors in making a decision on publication.
+Work published in the Field Notes and Case Studies sections are authoritatively reviewed but not through a double-blind peer review process.
+The author and the reviewer may be known to each other.

 Page Layout Margins: Office 2003 Default